Creamy New England Clam Chowder

-In a mixing bowl, combine 2/3 cup flour with heavy cream, whisking well to remove lumps.
+In a mixing bowl, combine 2/3 cup flour with half and half, whisking well to remove lumps.
 Add to chowder, along with the chopped clams, and stir well to combine.

 Increase heat to MED and cook, stirring often, about 3-5 minutes, or until heated through and thickened to desired consistency.

 Taste and add salt and pepper if needed.
 Serve and enjoy!

 TO USE CANNED CLAMS:

 Replace fresh clams with 2-3 small cans of minced clams, omitting the steam clams section of the ingredients and instructions.